jfalken/s3_https_upload_portal/readme.md

 export AWS_SECRET_KEY=secret
 ```

+## Customizing

+Change the name of the portal and icon link by editting the `templates/navbar.html` file.

 ## Contributing

 Issues should be created using GitHub issues.
 If you have an addition, please fork and submit a pull request.